streamsend-io/docsify/overview.md

 - Virtually unlimited parallel scalability for data uploaders and downloaders
 - Leverage Apache Kafka with its vibrant open source development community

-### What is data streaming?

-Splitting (or "chunking") input files into events allows files of any size (and of any content type) to be streamed using a file streaming pipline.

-A file streaming pipeline is built upon fifteen years of Apache Kafka engineering excellence, including unlimited scalability, low latency, multi-platform compatibility, robust security and a thriving engineering community.

 ## Key Use Cases

 ### Files Alongside Events

 Use Kafka for more: now you can use the Kafka pipes that send microservice-events to also send file-chunk events, using the same client & server infrastructure; the same authentication, authorisation, quotas, network bandwidth, scaling and observability.

-Target event-driven industries that also send files: manufacturing, retail, automotive, airlines.
+Beneficial for event-driven industries that also send files: manufacturing, retail, automotive, airlines.

 ### Edge Data Collection

-Stream files over unreliable networks using infinite retries, flexible encryption, and compression.
-Use a Streamsend Uploader instead of an edge broker for applications like drones, vehicles, connected soldier systems, utilities, and mining operations.
+Stream files using the Kafka Protocol over unreliable networks using infinite retries, parallelism, flexible encryption, and compression.
+Use a Streamsend Uploader to send files at the edge for applications like drones, vehicles, offshore utilities, and mining operations.

 ### Data Funnels